bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 {% include message_box.html type="note" title="Available workflow list" content=" You can list all the available workflows in a `bitrise.yml` by running `bitrise run` or `bitrise workflows` in the directory of the `bitrise.yml`. "%}

-## Adding steps to a workflow
+## Adding Steps to a workflow

-To add steps to a workflow simply include `steps:` and then add the step(s).
+To add Steps to a workflow simply include `steps:` and then add the Step(s).

-For example, here is how to run two script steps after each other:
+For example, here is how to run two script Steps after each other:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git